 - Fill in submission log book

-- Customer Service communicates to successful applicants whose PP letters (certification) is ready for collection
+- Customer Service communicates to successful applicants whose PP Endorsement Letters (Certification) is ready for collection

-NOTE: Applications forms are available for FREE and a timeframe for processing applications is 10 working days
+NOTE: Applications forms are available ONLINE at a fee and a timeframe for processing applications is 10 working days :

 - Reservation Schemes